Periodic repeating fast radio bursts: interaction between a magnetized neutron star and its planet in an eccentric orbit: Formation of high-eccentricity planetary systems

-The Kozai-Lidov effect \citep{Naoz2016ARAA} can explain the dynamics of multi-body systems in which one companion in an outer orbit can change (increase) the eccentricity of objects in inner orbits by gravitational perturbations.
-The timescale for forming a high eccentricity system is determined by the initial parameters.
-If the central star of such a multi-body system is an NS then a highly eccentric NS-planet system may form.
+The Kozai-Lidov effect \citep{Kozai1962,Lidov1962,Naoz2016ARAA} can explain the dynamics of multibody systems in which one companion in an outer orbit can change (increase) the eccentricity of objects in inner orbits by gravitational perturbations.
+The timescale for forming a high-eccentricity system is determined by the initial parameters.
+If the central star of such a multibody system is a NS then a highly eccentric NS-planet system may form.

 \end{itemize}